 6. No Known Side Effects

 TENS is widely recognized as a safe and well-tolerated pain relief method, with no known side effects for either the mother or the baby.
 This makes it an appealing option for women who have concerns about potential risks associated with other forms of pain relief.
 Furthermore, TENS does not interfere with the monitoring devices used during labor, ensuring the continuous monitoring of vital signs.

 In comparison to other pain relief options, TENS is relatively inexpensive.
 Purchasing or renting a TENS unit is an affordable investment, making it accessible to a wide range of women seeking cost-effective pain management during labor.
 Its affordability adds to the appeal of TENS as a practical choice for expectant mothers.

-While TENS units offer significant benefits, it is essential to acknowledge their limitations.
+While the benefits of a TENS unit are significant, it is essential to acknowledge its limitations.
 They are generally considered to be less potent than epidurals in terms of pain relief, and individual experiences may vary.
 It's worth noting that while TENS can be a valuable tool in managing labor pain, it should be regarded as one option among many in the pain management toolbox.
 Similar to the use of music, essential oils, or creating a calm environment, TENS can enhance comfort during childbirth.

 9. When NOT to use the TENS

 As with any pain relief method, there are certain circumstances when TENS should not be used.
 It is not recommended before 37 weeks of pregnancy or if the skin in the treatment area is inflamed, injured, or displaying a rash.
 Additionally, women with seizure disorders or those who have a cardiac pacemaker should avoid using TENS units.
 Just to make sure that there is no risk for you, consult your care provider if you intend to use the TENS.